Beeaann/Web-Projects/README.md

 **Python Projects**
 1. **Weather App**:
    It is a straightforward weather app created using JavaScript, HTML, and CSS.
 Its simplicity shines through as it provides you with the essential weather information you need: temperature, wind speed, and humidity.
-Data is pulled from an "[openweathermap](https://openweathermap.org/api)" API.
+The weather data is pulled from an "[openweathermap](https://openweathermap.org/api)" API.
    GitHub Link: [Project 1](https://github.com/Beeaann/Web-Projects/tree/main/WeatherProject)

 2. **To-Do List**: